typescript-cheatsheets/react/README.md

 function queryForUser(id: UserID) {
   // ...
 }
-queryForUser(OrderID('foobar')); // Error, Argument of type 'OrderID' is not assignable to parameter of type 'UserID'
+queryForUser(OrderID("foobar")); // Error, Argument of type 'OrderID' is not assignable to parameter of type 'UserID'
 ```

 In future you can use the `unique` keyword to brand.
 [See this PR](https://github.com/microsoft/TypeScript/pull/33038).